phellipeandrade/rbac/README.md

 ## Thanks

-  This project scaffold was built with a modified version of [webpack-library-starter](https://github.com/krasimir/webpack-library-starter)
+  This project scaffold was initially based on [webpack-library-starter](https://github.com/krasimir/webpack-library-starter) and now uses **Vite** to generate the bundled output

   Thanks to Karl Düüna ([DeadAlready](https://github.com/DeadAlready)) and his awesome [post on medium](https://blog.nodeswat.com/implement-access-control-in-node-js-8567e7b484d1)

 ## Getting Started

 #### Install

 `yarn add @rbac/rbac` or `npm install @rbac/rbac`

+This library is written in TypeScript and the published package ships with its declaration files for a great developer experience.

 RBAC is a curried function thats initially takes an object with configurations,